Are carpenter ants a threat to New Jersey homes?

-The carpenter ant is a wood-destroying pest that can damage man-made structures, much in the same way termites do, except carpenter ants don't eat wood.
-Instead, they excavate it and push wood particles out of their tunnels.
-This fine sawdust is called frass.
 As we talk about hot spots for carpenter ants, we'll be discussing this frass quite a bit.
 Frass is one of the most important signs to look for to detect unwanted carpenter ant activity because these ants don't always leave noticeable damage for homeowners to see.
-Another important sign is the presence of the carpenter ants themselves.
-Unlike termites, carpenter ants can sometimes be seen crawling around in a location that is harboring a colony.
-So, let's start off with carpenter ant identification.
+Another important sign is the presence of the carpenter ants foraging for food in and around your home -sometimes alone and sometimes in larger groups.

 Carpenter ants prefer moist areas around a home because moist areas often have wet, rotting wood.
 If you have plants that get watered daily or shaded spots where rainwater moistens the soil for long periods of time, you may draw carpenter ants in.
 Search for frass coming out of foundation cracks or gaps in your exterior walls.
 Pay close attention to any areas that show signs of wood decay.
 Window and door frames are also a likely target for these ants as moisture often gets trapped in these areas.